- Table of Contents

 Streamlined Operations

-Protocol establishes a systematic approach to event management, ensuring that all tasks are completed efficiently and in a coordinated manner.
+Protocol establishes a systematic approach to event management, ensuring that all tasks are completed efficiently and coordinated.
 It provides clear guidelines for various stakeholders, minimising confusion, and enabling seamless collaboration.

 Professionalism and Standardisation